Willie-Conway/DataVista-Comand-Line-Application/README.md

 ### Conclusion

-"My Data Scientist" is a comprehensive tool designed to empower data analysts and scientists in their quest to derive meaningful insights from data.
+"DataVista" is a comprehensive tool designed to empower data analysts and scientists in their quest to derive meaningful insights from data.
 By integrating essential features such as data loading, cleaning, statistical analysis, machine learning, and diverse visualization options, the app simplifies the complexities of data analysis.

 With a user-friendly interface and robust functionality, it enables users to make informed decisions quickly and effectively.
-As data continues to play a crucial role in shaping business strategies and outcomes, "My Data Scientist" equips professionals with the tools they need to navigate the data landscape confidently.
+As data continues to play a crucial role in shaping business strategies and outcomes, "DataVista" equips professionals with the tools they need to navigate the data landscape confidently.

 Whether you're a seasoned data scientist or just starting your journey, this app serves as a valuable companion, transforming your data challenges into actionable insights.
-Embrace the power of data with "My Data Scientist" and unlock the potential of your data today!
+Embrace the power of data with "DataVista" and unlock the potential of your data today!